 Hard to wake up or acting sluggish or listless

 Not eating well or gaining weight

 Sick, feverish or showing other symptoms that worry you

 If Your Baby Is Jaundiced

 Don’t panic.
 The vast majority of jaundice cases are mild and easily treated.
 Even if your baby requires hospitalization or extra care, jaundice is usually very treatable.
 When caught early, its harmful effects can often be avoided, and doctors will work hard to help your baby recover.
 In the meantime, feed your baby often, pay attention to changes in symptoms and reach out to your pediatrician if you have any concerns.

-Monique Goldschmidt, MD, a pediatric gastroenterologist and hepatologist, is assistant director of the Liver Center, and assistant medical director of Liver Transplantation at Nationwide Children’s Hospital.
-She is also an assistant professor of clinical pediatrics at The Ohio State University College of Medicine.
+Alexander Weymann, MD, a pediatric gastroenterologist and hepatologist, is the director of the Liver Center, and medical director of Liver Transplantation at Nationwide Children’s Hospital.

 Browse by Author